-Laurentide Insurance Agency Limited ("the Company"), is a wholly-owned subsidiary of Commonwealth Bank Limited ("the Parent").
+Laurentide Insurance and Mortgage Company Limited ("the Company"), is a wholly-owned subsidiary of Commonwealth Bank Limited ("the Parent").

-The Company was incorporated under the laws of The Commonwealth of The Bahamas on March 16, 2009.
-The Company is a Registered Insurance Agency.
-The Company commenced operations on July 1, 2009.
-The principal business of the Company is to sell credit life insurance in respect of loans provided to customers of the Parent on behalf of a sister company, Laurentide Insurance and Mortgage Company Limited.
+The Company is incorporated under the laws of the Commonwealth of The Bahamas and is a Registered Life Assurance Company.
+The principal business of the Company is to provide credit life insurance in respect of loans provided to customers of the Parent.